-- (1) Can include Building Permit, Site Plan and Architectural Review - (2) The jurisdiction has more than one application types that fall within the category of rezoning. - (3) For major residential projects or major projects with protected views.
+- (1) Can include Building Permit, Site Plan and Architectural Review - (2) The jurisdiction has two or more application types that fall within the category of rezoning. - (3) Varies based upon unit type. - (4) For major residential projects or major projects with protected views. - (5) City of Dublin refers to the fee as a "Public Facilities Fee" Additional fees apply in Eastern or Western Dublin.